 - In a small bowl, whisk together all dressing ingredients.
 Set aside.

-- In a large bowl, toss the sliced cucumbers with 1 teaspoon salt, then allow to sit 1 hour at room temperature to "sweat".
+- In a large bowl, toss the sliced cucumbers (3) with 1 teaspoon salt, then allow to sit for 1 hour at room temperature to "sweat".
 Drain off liquid.

-- Add tomatoes, mozzarella, onions and dressing to drained cucumbers and toss until ingredients are evenly coated.
-Cover and refrigerate 1 hour before serving.
+- Add tomatoes (2 cups), Mozzarella (2 cups), onions (1 cup), and dressing to drained cucumbers and toss until ingredients are evenly coated.
+Cover and refrigerate for 1 hour before serving.
 Adjust seasoning and serve.
 Store leftovers in the fridge.

 - You’ll want to sweat your cucumbers with a little salt before mixing up your cucumber salad to pull out some of the moisture.
 This helps keeps your salad from being watered down after it sits in the fridge.